 Zoom Privacy and Security Issues

 Prior to taking any measure, we want you to understand why these privacy and security issues appear when using Zoom.
 First of all, Zoom is not a massaging app, such as WhatsApp or Facebook Messenger.

 Your messages on these two apps are encrypted.
 This means that only end-to-end users can read them.
 For those companies, your messages are unreadable to anyone else.
 Zoom has used the “end-to-end encryption” phrase during their marketing campaigns but the Zoom platform doesn’t fully respect it.

 These files can also be subject to a hacking attempt.
 Everyone in the meeting can see whether one of the members records the meeting or not.
 There will be a “Recording…” message on their pictogram.
 Since this feature is so accessible, nothing is really secure.
 The most efficient security measure is not to say anything you wouldn’t want to get revealed.

 Another risky feature is the one that allows users to download their chat logs.
 Although it works only for each person’s private messages and public messages, you never know who will end up being able to see those logs.

-These are only some of the reasons why you need to use the Zoom Waiting Room in your next session.
-The best thing about the Zoom Waiting Room is that you will see every participant at the door and can decide whether to open it for them or not.
+These are only some of the reasons why you need to use the Zoom waiting room feature in your next session.
+The best thing about the Zoom waiting room feature is that you will see every participant at the door and can decide whether to open it for them or not.

 Set up the waiting room option in Zoom

 Secure your Zoom meetings using the waiting room feature.
 This isn’t one of those options that are complicated and hard to use.
 It’s super easy to set up and it will improve your security in a way nothing else will.